 What this means is that the determination of both the amount of spousal support and its duration is a matter of negotiation.
 Some orders of spousal support last as little as a year while others can extend for a decade or more.
 To make matters even more complicated, the circumstances surrounding the determination of spousal support amount and duration are not stable.
 Employment and earning potential can change, and often spouses go on to remarry, which further changes their income and assets.
 In these cases, spousal support can be altered to match the new circumstances.

 If you are going through a divorce and are finding yourself asking how long does spousal support last, it is in your best interest to contact a divorce attorney as soon as possible.
 The answers to those questions are complex and will likely be determined by a sophisticated negotiation process.
 When that process takes place, you want to make sure you have a qualified divorce attorney by your side.
-Contact us right away for a free consultation.
+Contact us right away for a consultation.